Pushing the Frontier on Approximate EFX Allocations: 2/3-EFX for -Value Instances

-Overall, we ended up with a contradiction and the lemma follows. \qedsymbol{{ $\boxdot$}} \end{proof} With those two claims we complete the proof of the lemma. \end{proof}
+In every case, the assumption that there exist $g_1,g_2, g_3, g_4\in X$ such that $\min_{j\in[4]} v_i(g_j) \ge b$ leads to a contradiction, so the statement follows. \qedsymbol{{ $\boxdot$}} \end{proof} With those two claims we complete the proof of the lemma. \end{proof}

-\begin{lemma} Let $\X$ be a partial allocation at the end of any iteration of the while loop of the \PPAplusplus algorithm.
-If Steps~\ref{3Vstep_GrCycle}-\ref{3Vstep_swap3bToab} of the algorithm did not run, for any agent $i \in N$ that has a critical good $g$ we have $|X_i|=1$, $v_i(X_i)=1$, and $v_i(g)=b$. \end{lemma}
+\begin{lemma} Let $\X$ be a partial allocation {such that in the next} iteration of the while loop of the \PPAplusplus algorithm Steps~\ref{3Vstep_GrCycle}-\ref{3Vstep_swap3bToab} {will} not run.
+For any agent $i \in N$ who has a critical good $g$ in $\X$, it holds that $|X_i|=1$, $v_i(X_i)=1$, and $v_i(g)=b$. \end{lemma}